Our philosophy and strategy of training

 Just as it is the right of the client/patient to be treated as a person of worth, by a professional and ethical psychotherapist or counsellor, so too does the student have the right to such respect.
 Trainees are offered by all members of staff the opportunity of experiencing just such a respectful relationship, as an essential element of the educative process.

-The Berne Institute also aims to be sensitive to the needs of students, and promotes a policy of non-discrimination in relation to race, religion, sexuality and disability (see our Statement of Equal Opportunities).
+The Berne Institute also aims to be sensitive to the needs of students, and promotes a policy of non-discrimination in relation to race, religion, sexuality and disability (see our Equality, Diversity and Inclusion Policy).

 At The Berne Institute we recognise that people come into TA psychotherapy training with widely differing experience of clinical practice, theoretical knowledge and formal academic learning, and that they differ widely also in their current personal resources and skills.
 The course therefore honours the uniqueness of each individual’s learning and experience and their different learning styles, pace and areas of competence.